QubesOS/qubes-doc/user/templates/templates.rst

 =========

 In :doc:`Getting Started </introduction/getting-started>`, we covered the distinction in Qubes OS between where you *install* your software and where you *run* your software.
-Software that you use in most everyday tasks, is installed within :ref:`templates <user/reference/glossary:template>`.
-When using Qubes OS, you normally work in :ref:`app qubes <user/reference/glossary:app qube>`.
+Software that you use in most everyday tasks, is installed within :term:`templates <template>`.
+When using Qubes OS, you normally work in :term:`app qubes <app qube>`.
 App qubes are based on a *template* qube (or more simply, just *a template*).
 They inherit most of the `“root filesystem” <https://opensource.com/life/16/10/introduction-linux-filesystems>`__, from the template.
 Changes you make to the root filesystem are not written back to the template: if you install an application in an app qube it will disappear when you shut down the qube.
 (You may be able to work round this by using Flatpak or snap packages, which install to the user’s home directory.)
 The user home directory *is* specific to the app qube, and changes there are kept.
 There is a full explanation of this `below <#inheritance-and-persistence>`__.

-If you use a :ref:`Standalone <user/reference/glossary:standalone>`, the **whole filesystem** is specific to the standalone, and every change you make will be kept after shutdown.
+If you use a :term:`Standalone <standalone>`, the **whole filesystem** is specific to the standalone, and every change you make will be kept after shutdown.

 The template system has significant benefits: